-Issue number Issue Date Perpetual cumulative redeemable preference shares Cumulative redeemable preference dividends Redeemable at the option of the bank on any date after 1 29 October 1997 Number 50,000 % 12 month US dollar LIBOR + 0.35 Date 31 October 2002 2 01 April 1998 25,000 12 month US dollar LIBOR + 0.70 02 April 2003 6 14 March 2006 150,000 12 month US dollar LIBOR + 0.65 15 March 2011
+Redeemable at the option of the bank on any date after Cumulative redeemable preference dividends Perpetual cumulative redeemable preference shares Issue Date Issue number Dat 31 October 200 % 12 month US dollar LIBOR + 0.35 Number 50,000 29 October 1997 1 02 April 200 12 month US dollar LIBOR + 0.70 25,000 01 April 1998 2 15 March 201 12 month US dollar LIBOR + 0.65 150,000 14 March 2006 6

-1 The perpetual cumulative redeemable preference shares have been issued at a nominal value of US\$1 each with a premium of US\$999 per share.

-- 2 Cumulative redeemable preference dividends are payable annually on the issue price of each perpetual share. - 3 The perpetual cumulative redeemable preference shares bear no mandatory redemption date.
-On redemption, the holders of the shares shall be entitled to receive an amount equal to any accrued but unpaid dividends plus the issue price of each share. - 4 Each share carries one vote at meetings of the shareholders of the bank.
+- The perpetual cumulative redeemable preference shares have been issued at a nominal value of US\$1 each with a premium of US\$999 per share. - 2 Cumulative redeemable preference dividends are payable annually on the issue price of each perpetual share. - 3 The perpetual cumulative redeemable preference shares bear no mandatory redemption date.
+On redemption, the holders of the shares shall be entitled to receive an amount equal to any accrued but unpaid dividends plus the issue price of each share. - 4 Each share carries one vote at meetings of the shareholders of the bank. - In the event of a winding up, the US dollar preference shareholders would receive, in priority to the ordinary shareholders of the bank, repayment of US\$1,000 per share, plus an amount equal to any accrued but unpaid dividends.
+With the exception of the above, the preference shares do not carry any right to participate in the surplus of assets on a winding up